 Located just south of Ocean Beach, Sunset Cliffs is named for its craggy bluffs overlooking the Pacific Ocean.
 The cliffs are popular year-round for lovers who want to watch the sun sink into the surf.

-However, make sure to get to the park early as both locals and tourists flock to this area to witness the fiery colors.
+However, make sure to get to the park early as locals and tourists flock to this area to witness the fiery colors.
+You can also check out my list of best sunset spots in San Diego.

 11. Visit La Jolla Cove

 La Jolla Cove is the ideal date spot because of its sheer beauty.
 It’s one of the most photographed places in all of San Diego.
-From here, you can take a leisurely walk along the picturesque shoreline north or south (though you’ll likely stop to see the antics of the resident sea lions).
+From here, you can take a leisurely walk along the picturesque shoreline north or south, though you’ll likely stop to see the antics of the resident sea lions.
+Note that Children’s Pool, a little further south, is closed during seal pupping season: December 15 – May 15.

 You can start or end your adventure with mimosas and brunch at Brockton Villa, a restaurant located in one of the remaining historic beach cottages.
 Or pack a picnic to enjoy in one of the green Belvedere huts along the coast or on the grass at Ellen Browning Scripps Park.